josbouten/Sculpt-O-Sound/README.md

 Request
 =======
-Please let me know if you have used Vocode-O-Matic in your music (send me a link or a mp3 file).
+Please let me know if you have used Vocode-O-Matic in your music (send me a link or an mp3 file).
 I'm very curious to hear how people use it.

 Changelog
 =========
-v0.4
+v0.4:
     - internal state and parameter settings are saved.

     - outputs can be muted

     - added text to the front panel